 Adventure riders are exposed to unpredictable terrain, so they require riding gear that is tough enough to withstand a variety of conditions—both on asphalt and more rugged forest roads.
 Adventure jackets are typically made of a strong, nylon shell that keeps you from getting scraped or bruised.
 These jackets are also constructed of breathable and waterproof materials.

 Textile jackets offer less abrasion resistance than leather.
-However, they come in a variety of styles for different climate conditions, can easily be layered, and sometimes feature waterproof properties.
+However, they offer advantages in breathability and water resistance.
 The best textile jacket is often made of nylon and polyester, which is very lightweight and preferable on hot and rainy days.
-These jackets are good for the sport, race, and touring riders.
+These jackets are good for sport, touring, and adventure riders.

 Mesh jackets allow air to flow directly onto your body, and they're best to use in the summer.
-A leather jacket will be too hot, while a mesh one will provide superior ventilation and keep you cooler.
+A mesh jacket will provide the most ventilation, but they offer little crash protection.
 Most mesh jackets include padding on the chest, back, and shoulders.
-They tend to be less expensive than leather jackets.
+Even when equipped with armor, mesh material is often not strong enough to hold it in place during a serious crash.
+They tend to be less expensive than leather or textile jackets.

 Leather craftsman Sante Mazzarolo founded Alpinestars in the small Northern Italy town of Asolo in 1963 as motocross started gaining popularity in Europe.
 The company manufactures a variety of road racing products, including boots and leather suits.
 One popular product is the Alpinestars T-GP Plus R v2 Air Jacket.

 Tourmaster’s parent company, Helmet House, got its start in the late 1970s.
-The company designs and distributes helmets, luggage, rain suits, jackets, riding boots, and bike covers.
+Tourmaster designs and distributes helmets, luggage, rain suits, jackets, riding boots, and bike covers.
 One recommended product is the Tourmaster Advanced Men's Textile Motorcycle Jacket.